andy-byers/CalicoDB/doc/design.md

 # Calico DB Design

 **NOTES**:
-+ If we encounter a corrupted WAL record during recovery, we need to check its LSN and the database flushed LSN.
++ If we encounter a corrupted WAL record during recovery, we need to check its SequenceNumber and the database flushed SequenceNumber.
-If the corrupted record has an LSN >= the flushed LSN, we cannot know if the data on the page is correct, since we have committed possibly corrupted data.
+If the corrupted record has an SequenceNumber >= the flushed SequenceNumber, we cannot know if the data on the page is correct, since we have committed possibly corrupted data.
 We could check if the page contents match the "after" contents of the record, but it doesn't really matter since the record is corrupted anyway.
 If there are WAL records after the corrupted record, we cannot roll back